cameronwp/hurtlingthrough.space/src/pages/posts/20180116-marvin-eva-timeline-breakdown/index.md

 The mission clock is called the Phased Elapsed Time (PET).
 It starts at 00:00 (HH:MM usually) when the first crew member egresses and counts up until the last crew member ingresses.

 EVAs begin with egress and equipment checks.
-Once complete, they go into a cycle where EV crews move through three types of activity - traversal, overhead, and station activities.
+Once complete, they go into a cycle where EV crews move through three types of activities - traversal, overhead, and station activities.
 During traversal activities EV crews relocate to a worksite.
 Once they reach it, they generally begin an overhead phase, where they unpack and prepare equipment they need for the next phase, station activity.
-Crews complete most of their overall mission objectives during station activities.
-Once finished, they reenter an overhead activity while they pack up equipment, clean up their worksite, and likely move into another traversal.
-The cycle repeats N times before before EV crews finally ingress.
+Here, crews use equipment to perform tasks and complete mission objectives.<sup>2</sup> Once finished, they reenter an overhead activity while they pack up equipment, clean up their worksite, and likely move into another traversal.
+The cycle repeats multiple times before before EV crews finally ingress.

 Matthew and co. took a look at how time behind varied on average throughout Apollo 14 - 17 EVAs.
 Take a look at this graph.

 ![a graph with time behind data points from apollo 14 - 17 EVAs. the trend lines go up mostly, with a slight downward trend near the end before sharply rising back up to finish.](./fig33.png)

-_Average time behind for Apollo 14 - 17 EVAs.<><>cite p66, figure 33<><> Time behind generally increased as missions progressed.
+_<><>cite p66, figure 33<><> Average time behind for Apollo 14 - 17 EVAs.
+Time behind generally increased as missions progressed.
 The x-axis shows PET and the y-axis is time behind.
 Phase 1 is egress, phase 2 and 3 consist of traversal-overhead-station activity cycles.
 Phase 4 is clean up and ingress.<><>check!<><>_

 Time behind got worse as EVAs progressed.
 Egressing generally proceeded at a nominal pace (NASA-speak for "expected" or "within acceptable bounds"), but pretty much everything else took longer than expected.
 In fact, 80% of the data points used to generate this graph were behind schedule.<><>cite<><> The few points that contradict the general trend almost always benefited from cutting prior tasks from the as-performed timeline.